upper-town/web_app/README.md

 Repository for a web app with features for the game community.

+## Info

+Current domains in use by this app:

 | Environment | Domain/site                        | `APP_ENV`     | `RAILS_ENV `                 |
 | ----------- | ---------------------------------- | ------------- | ---------------------------- |
 | production  | https://upper.town                 | `production`  | `production`                 |